-The North Dakota Highway Patrol offers a competitive salary and an excellent benefit package.
+The North Dakota Highway Patrol offers a competitive salary and excellent benefit package.

 While in training, recruit troopers receive a base salary of $4,200 per month.
 Room and board are provided at no cost.
 Salary after completion of training is $4,464 per month with annual salary increases provided on the basis of merit.

 Each trooper is paid an unvouchered expense allowance of $200 per month after completing training.

 All uniforms and equipment required for performance of duty are furnished by the North Dakota Highway Patrol.
-Troopers are assigned a vehicle that they take home.
+Troopers are assigned a vehicle to take home.

-Normal retirement age is 55 with 10 years of service or when you reach the Rule of 80, whichever happens first.
-After you reach normal retirement age, you can retire anytime with full benefits.
+Normal retirement age is 55 with 10 years of service, or when you reach the Rule of 80, whichever happens first.
+After normal retirement age, employees can retire with full benefits.

 Highway Patrol troopers pay into Medicare but not into Social Security.

 Troopers contribute an amount equal to 9.3% of their monthly salary and the department contributes an amount equal to 23.7% of their monthly salary into the retirement system.
 Troopers retiring with 25 years of service will receive approximately 90% of their final average salary.